 One country has one hero.
-You can have several countries/heroes on one account but they will be like separate game sessions.
+You can have several countries/heroes on one account but they are like separate game sessions.
 You can play them in parallel if you want to.

 Do we really have to create a hero?
 I don't want to.

 You can use our generator to create something automatically, or you can manually select features.
 There are millions of possible combinations!

 Will my hero/character stay the same over time - as in, can I change it at will, or am I stuck with it, or can I only change it when I restart the game?